AlexanderVal13/Ceaser_cipher/README.md

 Steps
 1) Download or clone this repository.
 2) Open the project folder in the Processing IDE.
-3) Open the .pde file.
+3) Open the Ceaser_cipher.pde file.
 4) Click the Run button in Processing.
 Follow the on-screen instructions to encrypt or decrypt text.
 If running from GitHub: